 New York officials began assessing damage after Sandy killed 10 people, sparked a fire that razed 80 homes in Queens, flooded tunnels of the biggest U.S. transit system and left 750,000 customers without power.
 Sandy is among the worst storms in New York history, rivaling the blizzards of 1888 and 1947.

 Stock markets hadn’t been closed for four days in a row since the start of 2007 when, following a weekend and the New Year’s Day holiday on a Monday, they shut on Jan.
 2 to observe a day of mourning for President Gerald Ford’s death.

-Trading on the Chicago Board Options Exchange (CBOE) and CBOE Futures Exchange was shut yesterday, said CBOE Holdings Inc. in an e-mailed statement.
+Trading on the Chicago Board Options Exchange (CBOE:US) and CBOE Futures Exchange was shut yesterday, said CBOE Holdings Inc. in an e-mailed statement.
 The exchange operator said trading will resume today.

 “I’m a little surprised that the exchanges couldn’t secure the technology needed,” Dominic Salvino, a specialist on the CBOE floor for Group One Trading LP, the primary market maker for VIX options, said in a phone interview.
 “It seems unreasonable that the nation’s financial markets have to shut down just because everyone has located themselves within five miles of each other in New Jersey.”

 Exchanges had planned as recently as Oct.
 26 to open for normal business this week before forecasts for the storm got worse.
 At about 4 p.m. on Oct.
 28, the NYSE announced it would shut the trading floor at its headquarters and use its Arca exchange, an electronic platform, for all transactions.
 After a series of discussions between exchange officials, market makers, the SEC and other participants, the industry said at about 11 p.m. that night that all markets would be shut on Oct.
 29.